Azure/azure-functions-sql-extension/docs/GeneralSetup.md

 ## SQL Setup

-Next you'll configure your SQL Server database for use with Azure SQL binding for Azure Functions.
+Next, you'll configure your SQL Server database for use with Azure SQL binding for Azure Functions.

 This will require connecting to and running queries - you can use [Azure Data Studio](https://docs.microsoft.com/sql/azure-data-studio/download-azure-data-studio) or the [MSSQL for VS Code Extension](https://docs.microsoft.com/sql/tools/visual-studio-code/sql-server-develop-use-vscode) to do this.

-1. First you'll need a table to run queries against.
+1. First, you'll need a table to run queries against.
 If you already have one you'd like to use then you can skip this step.

     Otherwise connect to your database and run the following query to create a simple table to start with.